Who a Fractional Head of Logistics Is For

 Clarity up front protects both sides and ensures the engagement delivers real value.

-Fractional logistics leadership is not for every organization.
-It is for those operating in the space between handling logistics and needing a full-time logistics executive, where complexity is real, but leadership bandwidth is constrained.
+A Fractional Head of Logistics is not for every organization.
+It is for those operating in the space between handling logistics and needing big business analytics and strategy, but leadership bandwidth is constrained.
 That middle ground is where this model works best.

 See How The Engagement Works